heygo67/secure-notes-app/README.md

 - User registration and login
   - Passwords are hashed using bcrypt
   - Stateless authentication with JWT
+    - Refresh tokens securely stored and rotated on expiration

 - Note encryption
   - Notes (title and body) are encrypted with AES in the browser